NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Data_Submission_Walkthrough.md

 5. Is a Target Capture Kit uniquely defined by its Target Region Bed File?
 Not necessarily.
 Sometimes, users or manufactures may want to augment an existing kit with additional probes, in order to capture more regions or simply improve the quality of existing regions.
 In the latter case, the bed file stays the same, but it is now a different Target Capture Kit and should be registered separately as described in Step 3 above.

-## Specifying Tumor Normal Pairs for analysis
+## Specifying Tumor Normal Pairs for Analysis

 It is critical for many cancer bioinformatics pipelines to specify which normal sample to use to factor out germline variation.
 In particular, this is a necessary specification for all tumor normal paired variant calling pipelines.
 The following details describe how the GDC determines which normal sample to use for variant calling.